LLM-Evaluation-s-Always-Fatiguing/leaf-playground/README.md

 First, clone the project; Then, `cd` into the project and install from the source by running `pip install .`

+> Note: if you want to run LLMs locally, you should install pytorch with CUDA support manually before installing this project.

 ## Examples